 The Board has repeatedly confirmed country ownership and a country-driven approach as core principles of the Fund.
 An NDA or a focal point acts as the main point of contact for the Fund, develops and proposes individual country work programmes for GCF consideration, and ensures the consistency of all funding proposals that the Secretariat receives with national climate and development plans and preferences.
-By November 2019, 147 countries had designated an NDA or focal point.
+As of January 2022, 147 of 154 eligible countries have designated an NDA or focal point.
 Countries' engagement with the GCF is highlighted on individual country pages on the GCF website.
 Countries have flexibility on the structure, operation and governance of NDAs.

-At its 17th meeting the Board approved updated and more detailed country ownership guidelines, including guidance on country coordination functions and stakeholder engagement, which will be reviewed at minimum every two years.
+At its 17th meeting the Board approved updated and more detailed country ownership guidelines, including guidance on country coordination functions and stakeholder engagement, which are to be reviewed at minimum every two years.
 Any proposal needs to be accompanied by a formal letter of no-objection to the Secretariat from the NDA or focal point in order for it to be considered by the GCF.
 For regional proposals, each country in which the project/programme is to be implemented needs to issue a no-objection letter.
 This is intended to ensure recipient-country ownership of funding for projects, particularly those that are not implemented by governments (for example through the private sector).

 By the end of 2019, and with it the end of the IRM, 24 official country programmes detailing GCF funding priorities had been submitted in final form; a further 33 countries had shared draft versions of their country programmes.
-In 2020, only one additional country programme could be finalised.
+In 2020, only three additional country programme could be finalised.
+Only two more finalised country programmes endorsed by the Secretariat were added in 2021, although a number of additional country programme drafts were received and are in various stages of review.
 Country programmes that are nationally consulted and coordinated with the work programmes of accredited entities are seen as the basis for improved programming during GCF-1.
-Therefore, the Secretariat hopes to receive 30 additional country programmes with such coordinated investment plans in 2021, as a result of scaled-up technical assistance via readiness support, by familiarising AEs with country programming guidelines that the Secretariat developed further in 2020, and through active match-making.
+For 2022, the Secretariat hopes to strengthen and re-organise its country programming support for a second generation of country programmes, including through further scaled-up technical assistance via readiness support, with a focus on embedding GCF financial support stronger than previously into a broader country financial strategy.
+The Secretariat expects the submission of 30 high quality country programmes in 2022.
+Work will also continue on familiarising AEs with updated country programming guidelines, streamlining AE's investment priorities in their work programmes and through active match-making by the Secretariat.